QSCO-Project/About-Us/README.md

 ### **What is OSINT?**
 OSINT involves collecting and analyzing publicly available information to create actionable insights, from data analytics to strategic forecasting.
 However, **QSCO** takes this a step further by integrating **closed-source methodologies**, ensuring that sensitive information remains secure and proprietary.

 Our unique structure, known as **"The QS Process"**, is powered by five specialized departments, each contributing to securing and analyzing critical information.
-Additionally, QSCO employs its own **custom language, Mattricette**, to encode communications and maintain confidentiality.
+Additionally, QSCO employs its own **custom language, Mattricette**, to... partially... encode communications and maintain confidentiality.

 ---